Junior Kadile

+Early life

+Kadile was born in Rennes, Brittany, to DR Congolese parents.
+He acquired French nationality on 4 December 2009, through the collective effect of his parents' naturalization.

 Club career

 Kadile made his professional debut for Rennes in a Coupe de France match against Nancy 2 January 2022.
 The match ended in a penalty shoot-out victory for Nancy following a 1–1 draw.

 On 31 January 2022, after extending his contract with Stade rennais until 2024, he was loaned to FC Famalicão in the Portuguese Primeira Liga for the rest of the season.

+In June 2023, he signed a three-year contract for Stade Lavallois in French Ligue 2.

+On 30 August 2024, Kadile moved to Almere City in the Netherlands on a three-year contract.